omega-hub/pointCloud/README.md

 scene.addProgram(program)
 ```

-Applying the shader to a point cloud object can be done with the standard `object.getMaterial()setProgram('programName')` command, where `programName` should match the name used by the program above.
+Applying the shader to a point cloud object can be done with the standard `object.getMaterial().setProgram('programName')` command, where `programName` should match the name used by the program above.